rengzhengcodes-highschool-code/Softdev-2022-P00/README.md

 # The Storyboard - Collaborative Story Telling by Team O Tree
-This website is one where anyone can start a story with a prompt.
-Then, other users will have the ability to add one contribution to the story.
+This website is one where anyone with an account can start a story with a prompt.
+Then, other users will have the ability to add exactly one contribution to the story.
+Users contributing will only be able to see the last entry added in a story.
+Contributors to a story will be able to see the stories they've contributed to in full.
 ## Roster:
  * Ivan Lam -- Managing html pages and how they render.
  * Renggeng Zheng -- Managing story databases, their creation and access.